mezhpotato/LambdaTestAutomation/README.md

 - Chrome browser version used: 103
 - Chromedriver version used: 103
 - 1 script would require existing Google account to be setup.
 (See below for details)
+- 1 script would require to setup GitHub account on the script.
+(See below for details)

 IMPORTANT Notes: